 The High Occupancy Vehicle (HOV) system is an important element of King County's and the region's multi-modal transportation system.
-High occupancy vehicle lanes are reserved for vehicles containing at least a specified number of occupants (such as 2, 3, 4, or more) or for transit vehicles-also known as carpool lanes, commuter lanes, diamond lanes, or bus lanes.
-Such lanes can be on highways, on arterials, or on metered entrance ramps to highways.
+High occupancy vehicle lanes - also known as carpool lanes, commuter lanes, diamond lanes, or bus lanes - are reserved for vehicles containing at least a specified number of occupants (such as 2, 3, 4, or more) or for transit vehicles((-also known as carpool lanes, commuter lanes, diamond lanes, or bus lanes)).xxviii Such lanes can be on highways, on arterials, or on metered entrance ramps to highways.
 They may be physically separated from other lanes, or indicated with signage.
 Some operate only during certain hours.
 Other types of strategies that potentially promote higher vehicle occupancy include ridesharing programs, parking management, guaranteed ride home policies, and other employer-based programs.

-Attachment E Technical Appendix C to the 2016 Comprehensive Plan March 2016
+Attachment E to Proposed Ordinance 2016-0155 Technical Appendix C to the 2016 Comprehensive Plan ((September 1)) November 22, 2016

 Coupled with the County's Transportation Demand Management program, HOV facilities are designed to help accommodate growth by moving more people in fewer vehicles, reducing the need for new road construction or major widening projects on the County's existing arterial system.
-Recent changes to the HOV lane system include direct access ramps to support Sound Transit's regional bus service as well as freeway to freeway improvements to interconnect the system.
-The HOV system is a crucial part of the central Puget Sound area's highway system, carrying more than 1/3 of freeway travelers during rush hours.
-XXIX Today, approximately 310 lane miles of operating HOV facilities are available for use in King County by transit, carpools, and vanpools.
+Recent changes to the HOV lane system include direct access ramps to support Sound Transit's regional bus service, as well as freeway to freeway improvements to interconnect the system.
+The HOV system is a crucial part of the central Puget Sound area's highway system, carrying more than 1/3 of freeway travelers during rush hours.xxix Today, approximately 310 lane miles of operating HOV facilities are available for use in King County by transit, carpools, and vanpools.